-If you enter the member-name operand, the member is fetched from the ISPF library (or concatenated libraries) or the CMS MACLIB or TXTLIB being edited.
-The member-name operand is invalid if a CMS sequential file is being edited.
-If you omit the operand, a panel is displayed to allow you to specify any library member or file as the source for the COPY or MOVE.
+If you enter the member-name operand, the member is fetched from the data set (or concatenated data sets) being edited.
+If you omit the operand, you must specify a destination with an A or B line command. panel is then displayed to allow you to specify any partitioned data set member or sequential data set as the source for the COPY or MOVE.

 You specify the destination for the COPY or MOVE with the A (after) or B (before) line command in the data being edited.
-You don't need to enter the A or B line command if the data being edited contains no lines (new member or empty file).
+You don't need to enter the A or B line command if the data being edited contains no lines (new member or empty sequential data set).
 A number may not follow the A or B line command when it is used with a COPY or MOVE primary command.